Ramon Vazquez, MD

 Melanoma affects the skin cells that produce melanin, which gives your skin its color.
 Of the three most common forms of skin cancer, melanoma is the most dangerous.
 But melanoma is treatable, especially when you catch it early.

-Dr. Vazquez stays current on the latest techniques for skin cancer treatment and provides a variety of services to help a broad range of people.
+Ramon Vazquez Jr. stays current on the latest techniques for skin cancer treatment and provides a variety of services to help a broad range of people.
 First, he carefully examines your skin and reviews your medical history.
 He may remove a tissue sample for laboratory testing (biopsy).
 Then, he discusses your best options for skin cancer treatment.